abdulfataiameen/Geospatial_data_visualization_project/README.md

-# ibm_data_visualization_course_geospatial_data_visualization
-VisualizingGeospatial data as part of IBM data visualization course towards a professional certification .
+Visualizing Geospatial data, a project as part of IBM data visualization course towards a earning a professional certification .